-For any profits that exceed the ceiling for your filing status, you will typically pay the capital gains tax rate, generally 0, 15, or 20 percent depending on your tax braket as of 2017.
+For any profits that exceed this limit for your filing status, you will typically pay the capital gains tax rate, generally 0, 15, or 20 percent depending on your tax bracket as of 2022.
 There are exceptions, though.
 For example, if you have to move because of a lost job or illness, you might not have to pay that tax, Levine said.
 If you lose money on the sale, the tax laws don’t help you.

-If you sell property that is not your main home (including a second home) that you’ve held for at least a year, you must pay tax on any profit at the capital gains rate of up to 15 percent.
+If you sell property that is not your main home (including a second home) that you’ve held for more than a year, you must pay tax on any profit at the capital gains rate of up to 20 percent.
 It’s not technically a capital gain, Levine explained, but it’s treated as such.
-Profit from selling buildings held less than a year is taxed at your regular rate.
+Profit from selling buildings held one year or less is taxed as ordinary income at your regular tax rate.

 If you’ve depreciated the property, you might pay a different rate.
 For example, if you buy a rental house at $300,000, take depreciation deductions of $100,000 over the years, and then sell it for $320,000, your gain for taxes is $120,000.
-But you pay at a maximum 25 percent rate on the first $100,000.
-The amount you deducted for depreciation, and the 15 percent capital gains rate applies only to the $20,000 gain remaining, Levine said.
+But you "recapture" and pay at a maximum 25 percent rate on the $100,000 of depreciation.
+The 20 percent maximum capital gains rate applies only to the $20,000 gain remaining, Levine said.

 Real estate exchange

 It’s possible to exchange your business property for another person’s business property and defer the tax liability, Levine noted.
 But the same isn’t true of residential buildings unless they are rental units.